Discussion Questions Added to Christian Nationlism Booklet

 • What was your interest in or knowledge of Christian nationalism before picking up this booklet?

-• Do you have any close friends or family members that think differently than you do politically?
+• Do you have any close friends or family members who think differently than you do politically?
 If so, what does that look like?
 Are you more likely to talk about your differences or avoid them?

 • What have you learned (even if it’s been the hard way!) that has helped you avoid “partisan triggers”?